diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 `It is possible to disable verification of checksums` by passing false to the setVerifyChecksum() method on FileSystem before using the open() method to read a file.
 The same effect is possible from the shell by using the `-ignoreCrc` option with the -get or the equivalent -copyToLocal command.
 This feature is useful if you have a corrupt file that you want to inspect so you can decide what to do with it.
 For example, you might want to see whether it can be salvaged before you delete it.

 #### LocalFileSystem
-The Hadoop LocalFileSystem performs client-side checksumming.
+`The Hadoop LocalFileSystem performs client-side checksumming`.
 This means that when you write a file called filename, the filesystem client transparently creates a hidden file, `.filename.crc`, in the same directory containing the checksums for each chunk of the file.
 The chunk size is controlled by the `file.bytes-per-checksum` property, which defaults to 512 bytes.

 Checksums are fairly cheap to compute (in Java, they are implemented in native code)